 This section provides a short introduction to the components provided by the APEL project as part of the EGI Accounting Repository.
-Then the high-level architecture of the tool and its components are described, along with the integrations and dependencies it has.
+Then, the high-level architecture of the tool and its components are described, along with the integrations and dependencies it has.
 Release notes and the results of testing for this release are then provided.
 Finally, plans for exploitation, dissemination, and future developments are shown.

 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

-Figure 5Figure 1 shows how the APEL client, central APEL server and EGI Accounting Portals interact.
+Figure 7 shows how the APEL client, central APEL server and EGI Accounting Portals interact.

-Figure 3 - APEL components and their interactions.
+Figure 7.
+APEL components and their interactions.
 Components in red are provided by the APEL project.